How to clean a bathtub: A step-by-step guide for a gleaming tub to relax in

 (Image credit: Dulux)

 Despite being a fairly hardy part of your bathroom, refraining from using anything that can damage the finish of your tub is wise.
 "I would avoid using any harsh brushes, wool, sharp tools and even products like bleach or ammonia," Paulo said.
-"Sometimes, these products can cause discoloration, and can scratch and remove the glossy finish of your bathtub."
+"Sometimes, these products can cause discolouration, and can scratch and remove the glossy finish of your bathtub."

 Instead opt for the natural cleaning products suggested above, such as vinegar, and gentle tools such as toothbrushes, microfiber cloths, and non-abrasive sponges.

 James also urged that while cleaning your tub with vinegar is a great natural option, it’s important to be careful with what sort of vinegar you actually use.
-"White distilled vinegar is the best for cleaning as it doesn’t contain a colour agent like dark colored vinegar, so it won’t leave any stains.
+"White distilled vinegar is the best for cleaning as it doesn’t contain a colour agent like dark-coloured vinegar, so it won’t leave any stains.
 White distilled vinegar has about 5% acidity, which is the same as many store-bought household cleaners, making it the best cheap alternative.

 "You could also use diluted apple cider vinegar, which doesn’t smell as strong, but be aware that it may leave also leave a stain."